youssefaltai/gso/examples/custom_ui/example_1/README.md

 **Methods:**
 #### `def show(self)`
-Describes how the view should br displayed in the terminal.
+Describes how the view should be displayed in the terminal.